JFigueroa8/Unsplash-Image-Search/README.md

 # Build an Image Search App with:
 ## Vanilla JS and React.js

-Both apps will contact to the Unsplash Image Search API.
+Both apps will connect to the Unsplash Image Search API.

 Both apps will use the skeleton CSS framework: